sligocki/sligocki.github.io/_posts/2021-03-05-beeping-busy-beaver.md

 * Whenever any of the simulated TMs halts, enter the beeping state and continue with the other TMs.

 So, this program will beep exactly once for every `n`-state TM that halts.
 And, as we know, there are only a finite number of `n`-state halting TMs.
 Therefore, this program will only beep a finite number of times and thus it quasihalts!
 But how many steps does it run before halting?
 Well to know the exact number would require me to give a much more detailed description, but for sure it will run for more steps than every single one of the halting `n`-state TMs runs for (because it is simulating every one of those steps before quasihalting).
 So this program computes a function `h(n) > BB(n)`.
 And thus we can see that quasicomputablity is stronger than computability (because `BB(n)` grows faster than any computable function)!
 Perhaps we should have called it "hyper-computability".

+## Future work

+This demonstration that the Busy Beaver function is quasicomputable seems very powerful, but we have still not completely shown that BBB(n) grows at the same rate as BB<sub>1</sub>(n) (the oracle-Busy Beaver).
+Likewise, Scott mentions in a footnote that we could have defined a similar function for Nondeterministic TMs and that that function would also grow at the same rate.
+In a future post I plan to dig into those comparisons.

 ## Footnotes